JeffersonLab/clas12-timeline/qa-physics/notes/rgc.md

 <!--`-->

 > [!NOTE]
-> one workflow per target; we'll assume step 1's `--flatdir` option can take in multiple run directories,
+> This runs one workflow per target; step 1's `--flatdir` option can take in multiple run directories,
-> and output everything in a single `outfiles/$dataset` directory
+> and output everything in a single `outfiles/$dataset` directory.

 ## Check prescaled trains